blyssprivacy/sdk/README.md

 ### Python

 The Blyss SDK for Python is still in development.
-To build the Python library:

-1. Enter `python/` and run `python -m venv .env` (on macOS, use `python3 -m venv .env`)
-2. Run `source .env/bin/activate`
-3. Run `pip install maturin`
-4. Run `maturin develop`

-This will install the SDK locally as `blyss`.
-You can now import `blyss` in scripts you run from this virtual environment.
-To run the Python example:

-1. Enter `examples/python`
-2. Run `python main.py`

 ## Documentation